Micanopy, Florida: History

 Both Fort Defiance (1835–1836) and Fort Micanopy (1837–1843) were located here during the Second Seminole War.
 Some of the bloodiest battles of that war took place along the road southwest from Fort Micanopy to Fort Wacahoota, just inside modern Alachua County.
 A recent archaeological study has verified both forts as well as the location of two battlefields within the town limits: the Battle of Micanopy and the Battle of Welika Pond (1836).

-The Town of Micanopy was officially incorporated as a municipality in 1837.
+The Town of Micanopy was officially incorporated as a municipality in 1837, when Florida was still an American territory.
+When Florida became an American state, the town was reincorporated on September 15, 1858.